Nikhil-kumar-001/Superstore-analytics/README.md

 > A full-stack data analytics project on global retail data (2011–2014) — from raw CSV ingestion through SQL Star Schema design and Python EDA, to a 5-page interactive Power BI dashboard with actionable business insights.

 ---
+## 🎯 Problem Statement

+Retail businesses often struggle with hidden profitability issues despite strong sales growth.
+High revenue does not always translate into high profit due to factors like excessive discounting, product returns, inefficient logistics, and regional cost variations.

+The objective of this project is to analyze a global retail dataset to identify:

+- Where the business is making or losing money
+- Which factors are driving profit erosion
+- Which products, regions, and customers contribute to losses
+- Operational inefficiencies impacting overall performance

+This analysis aims to uncover **data-driven insights** that can help stakeholders improve profitability, optimize operations, and make better strategic decisions.

+## 💼 Why This Analysis Matters

+In a competitive retail environment, relying on revenue alone can be misleading.
+Businesses need to understand **profit drivers and leakages** at a granular level.

+This project addresses key real-world business challenges:

+- 📉 Identifying **profit leakage** caused by over-discounting and returns
+- 📦 Improving **operational efficiency** by analyzing shipping delays
+- 🌍 Understanding **regional performance differences**
+- 👤 Detecting **unprofitable customer behavior**
+- 📊 Enabling **data-driven decision making** instead of intuition

+By solving these problems, the analysis helps transform raw transactional data into **actionable business strategies**.

+## 📦 Dataset Overview

+- **Source:** Kaggle — Superstore Global Sales Dataset
+- **Time Period:** 2011 to 2014
+- **Records:** ~50,000+ transactions
+- **Type:** Retail transactional data

+### Key Features:

+- **Order Details:** Order ID, Order Date, Ship Date
+- **Customer Info:** Customer Name, Segment, Region
+- **Product Info:** Category, Sub-category, Product Name
+- **Sales Metrics:** Sales, Profit, Quantity, Discount
+- **Operational Data:** Shipping Mode, Shipping Cost
+- **Returns Data:** Returned orders indicator

+### Data Characteristics:

+- Sales and shipping costs are **right-skewed** (few high-value orders)
+- Profit contains both **high gains and significant losses**
+- Discounts are applied in **discrete levels (0%, 20%, 50%)**
+- Returns impact both **revenue and profitability**

+This dataset simulates a real-world retail environment, making it ideal for end-to-end data analysis and business decision modeling.

 ## 🚀 Key Highlights